AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **8. In the compilation step notice you need a loss function, an optimizer, and metrics to monitor during training/testing.
 In linear regression do we need these as well?
 If so what are they?**
 Deepak:
 In linear regression -

-loss function = square of [(hypothesis prediction) - (actual value)] for all samples in data set, divided by number of samples.
+loss function = cost function = square of [(hypothesis prediction) - (actual value)] for all samples in data set, divided by number of samples.

 Optimizer = Gradient Descent

-metrics to monitor =
+metrics to monitor = Root Mean Square Error, R squared and adjusted R squared,